-Because you can create multiple separate lists, this lets you do some cool stuff like creating separate lists for your all-time most popular posts, as well as the most popular posts from the last X days.
+Because you can create multiple separate lists, this lets you do some cool stuff, such as creating separate lists for your all-time most popular posts, as well as the most popular posts from the past however many days.

-You can include post thumbnail images and excerpts in your list, and you can also set up custom sorting options to sort popularity by:
+You can include post thumbnail images and excerpts in your list, and you can also set up custom sorting options to rank popularity by:

-WordPress Popular Posts also works with any custom post types that you’re using.
+WordPress Popular Posts also works with any custom post types you’re using.

 How It Works

-To help you display popular posts, you can use either a WordPress widget, shortcode, or PHP function.
+To display popular posts, you can use either a WordPress widget, shortcode or PHP function.

-For example, if you’re working with the widget, you’ll be able to configure important settings like how many posts to use, what sorting to use, and the time range:
+For example, if you’re working with the widget, you’ll be able to configure important settings such as how many posts to use, what sorting to use and the time range:

-Here’s an example of what the widget might look like:
+Here’s an example of what the widget could look like:

 Beyond that, WordPress Popular Posts also gives you a dashboard where you can see your most popular content over certain time ranges, as well as a settings area where you can enable some more technical features that affect performance.

-For example, if you have a high-traffic site, you can enable data sampling to reduce how much data the plugin stores in your site’s database:
+For example, if you have a high-traffic site, you can enable data sampling to reduce the amount of data the plugin stores on your site’s database:

-All in all, quite flexible and easy to use!
+All in all, it’s quite flexible and easy to use!